I honestly had no idea how this turkey burger recipe was going to turn out when I started.

 Refrigerate the turkey burgers at least 1 hour.

-When the barbeque reaches this temperature range place the turkey burger recipe on the grill and close the lid.
+When the grill reaches this temperature range place the turkey burger recipe on the grill and close the lid.

 After 6 - 8 minutes peek under one of the turkey burgers and if browning nicely then carefully flip them over.